 - The entry fee is $400 base plus $22.50 per foot.
 The entry form is available at the race website: PacificCup.org.
 The $400 base fee is non-refundable.
 The per-foot portion is refundable per the schedule below.

-- September 15, 2017 or entry: Final date for payment of balance, if any, of entry fee.
+- November 30, 2017 or upon entry if later: Final date for payment of balance, if any, of entry fee.

 - December 31, 2017: Last day to withdraw with 100% of per-foot entry fee refund.

 - March 1, 2018: Last day to withdraw with 75% of per-foot entry fee refund.